asharahmed/asharahmed/README.md

     <a href="https://www.linkedin.com/in/asharsahmed/"><strong>LinkedIn</strong></a>
   </p>
 </p>
+🔭 I’m currently working on full-stack web development.
+📫 How to reach me: [mailto][ashar@aahmed.ca]

 <!--
 **asharahmed/asharahmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 -
+-
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+-
 -
 - ⚡ Fun fact: ...
 -->